Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Introduction

-With the advent of {\it spin-orbitronics}, which seeks to explore phenomena intrinsically related to the spin-orbit coupling, the development of model Hamiltonians has gained momentum in recent years, and some new approaches have been discussed in the literature \cite{SECCHI201561,mankovsky2020extension,laszloffy2019magnetic,grytsiuk2020topological,cardiasDzyaloshinskiiMoriyaInteractionAbsence2020}.
-In this scenario, orbital moments became a focus of studies and have been explored in various aspects, such as: in the so-called orbital Hall effect, where an external electric field induces an orbital angular momentum current that flows in the transverse direction of the applied field \cite{tanaka2008intrinsic,kontani2009giant,go2018intrinsic}, in magnons that besides their spin magnetic moment may also carry orbital magnetic moment \cite{neumann2020orbital}, as a means to exert torque in magnetic units \cite{PhysRevResearch.2.013177}, in the formation of Rashba-type surface band splittings that may lead to chiral orbital angular momentum states \cite{park2011orbital,park2013orbital}, as well as in the connection between the anisotropy of the orbital magnetic moment and the DM interaction \cite{kim2018correlation}, among others.
-A model Hamiltonian based on realistic electronic structure that takes into account in a general way all relevant interactions remains a considerable challenge.
+With the advent of {\it orbitronics} \cite{go2018intrinsic,Go_2021,Go2020,Go2023Nature,Mankovsky2024,fert2024,lee2024electric}, which exploits the transport of orbital angular momentum through materials via orbital currents, and its influence on spin degrees of freedom by means of the spin-orbit interaction, the development of model Hamiltonians has gained momentum in recent years, and several new approaches have been discussed in the literature \cite{SECCHI201561,mankovsky2020extension,laszloffy2019magnetic,grytsiuk2020topological,cardiasDzyaloshinskiiMoriyaInteractionAbsence2020}.
+In this scenario, orbital effects became a focus of studies and have been explored in various aspects.
+These include the orbital Hall effect, where an external electric field induces an orbital angular momentum current that flows in the transverse direction of the applied field \cite{tanaka2008intrinsic,kontani2009giant,go2018intrinsic}; their role in magnons that besides spin may also carry orbital angular moment \cite{neumann2020orbital}; as well as the capability of orbital angular momentum to exert torque on magnetic textures \cite{PhysRevResearch.2.013177}.
+Furthermore, the study of orbital moments can be pivotal in the formation of Rashba-type surface band splittings, which may lead to chiral orbital angular momentum states \cite{park2011orbital,park2013orbital}, and in the connection between the orbital magnetic moment anisotropy and the DM interaction \cite{kim2018correlation}, among others.
+Moreover, the non-collinearity of spin and orbital moments has been discussed for bulk materials in the context of weak ferromagnetism \cite{Sandratskii1,Sandratskii2} and for U compounds \cite{Sandratskii3}, as well as for deposited quasi-one-dimensional chains on step edge surfaces in the case of a collinear ferromagnetic spin arrangement \cite{PhysRevB.69.212410}.
+Nevertheless, the dependence of the magnetic ordering of the spin and orbital moments on the width of adsorbed chains has not been explored.
+To obtain a realistic model Hamiltonian based on electronic structure, which takes all relevant interactions into account in a general way, remains a considerable challenge.
 One of the promising approaches is based on the consideration of small rotations near a given magnetic configuration (``magnetic force theorem'') as was previously suggested for purely spin rotations \cite{liechtensteinLocalSpinDensity1987,PhysRevB.61.8906}.
 Its generalization for the systems with unquenched orbital moments \cite{SECCHI201561,PhysRevB.94.115117} allows to write explicit formulas for spin-spin, orbital-orbital, and spin-orbital interactions but until now they were not applied to specific real materials.